-Are direct awards now permissible?
-The effects of the corona virus do not per se allow for a deviation from public procurement law.
+Are direct awards now permissible? • The effects of the corona virus do not per se allow for a deviation from public procurement law.
 However, a more lenient approach may apply an interim period.
-Regarding procedures to meet an extremely urgent demand to contain the corona pandemic, for which it can be proven that even the accelerated procedures take too long, direct awards pursuant the negotiated procedure without a call for tenders are justified, Sec.
+Regarding procedures to meet an extremely urgent demand to contain the corona pandemic , for which it can be proven that even the accelerated procedures take too long, direct awards pursuant the negotiated procedure without a call for tenders are justified, Sec.
 14 (4) no. 3 VgV / Sec.
 8 (4) no. 9 UVgO / Sec.
 3a (3) no. 2, Sec.
-3a EU (3) no. 4 VOB/A. New implementing provisions on the application of public procurement law in the above as well as sub-threshold area, which have just been issued (AZ 20601/000#003, AZ BW I 7 - 70406/21 #1, OJ C 108 l/1) on the occasion of the corona virus on national, federal states and European level explicitly allow for this option.
-The risk of the contract being declared invalid should be reduced by appropriate notices.
-How to accelerate procedures?
-Regarding procurements which cover an urgent need to contain the corona pandemic (e.g. procurement of respiratory masks, servers or buildings/conversion work to create new hospital beds, etc.), urgency justifies the implementation of accelerated procedures.
-Accelerated procedures allow the following (shortened) time limits: Tender submission deadline (open procedure): 10 days in the construction sector (Sec.
+3a EU (3) no. 4 VOB/A. New implementing provisions on the application of public procurement law in the above as well as sub-threshold area, which have just been issued (AZ 20601/000#003, AZ BW I 7 - 70406/21 #1, OJ C 108 I/1) on the occasion of the corona virus on national, federal states and European level explicitly allow for this option.
+The risk of the contract being declared invalid should be reduced by appropriate notices .
+[Update: 15 July 2020] Regarding procurements which cover an urgent need to contain the corona pandemic (e.g. procurement of respiratory masks, servers or buildings/conversion How to accelerate procedures? work to create new hospital beds, etc.), urgency justifies the implementation of accelerated procedures.
+Accelerated procedures allow the following (shortened) time limits:

+- Tender submission deadline (open procedure): 10 days in the construction sector (Sec.
 10 (1) sentence 1 VOB/A); 15 days in the field of supplies and services (Sec.
-15 (3) VgV); Tender submission period (restricted procedure/negotiated procedure): 10 days (Sec.
-16 (7), 17 (8) VgV) Time limit for participation (restricted procedure/negotiation procedure): 15 days (Sec.
-16 (3), 17 (3) VgV).
-Can existing framework agreements and/or contracts be used instead of new tenders to meet demand?
-Yes, regarding procurements which cover an urgent need to contain the corona pandemic, additional orders based on existing framework agreements and/or contracts may be justified due to a lack of predictability.
-However, this approach is limited to orders which do not change the overall character of the framework agreement/contract (Sec.
-132 (2) no. 3 GWB / Sec.
-21 (2) sentence 3 VgV).
-Therefore, for example, it is possible to exceed the originally intended quantity of the service/supplies covered by the framework agreement/contract.
+15 (3) VaV); - Tender submission period (restricted procedure/negotiated procedure): 10 days (Sec.
+16 (7), 17 (8) VqV) - Time limit for participation (restricted procedure/negotiation procedure): 15 days (Sec.
+16 (3), 17 (3) VgV). - As far as investment measures of federal contracting authorities are concerned, there is a general assumption of their urgency in view of the impending economic situation, which usually justifies the implementation of accelerated procedures.